Reversalzzz/Full-patch-NL5/README.md

 Step 1.
 Install NetLimiter 5.2.1.0 by running the file "NetLimiter installer".

 Step 2.
-Run the "Patcher" file as admin which will open a cmd prompt, now keep pressing any key until the cmd prompt closes, now the installation will be done for you.
+Run the "Patcher" file as "admin" which will open a cmd prompt, now keep pressing any key until the cmd prompt closes, the installation is now done for you.

 Step 3.
 Go to "C:\Program Files\Locktime Software\NetLimiter" and find the file "@Reversalz" now make that file a shotcut or pin it to your taskbar for ease of use.